Nuclearfossil/ProgrammingInCPP/Review/Review04/README.md

 Or, crack open the following link: [Compiler Explorer](https://godbolt.org/g/kC79EA) to see the warnings.

+Anyway, this was a bit off-topic.
+We'll look at `extern` after a bit, when looking at linking in C libraries.

 When we run this bit of code, we get the following result:

 ![example01](Images/example01.png)